Maxim D. Shrayer: Literary career

 Shrayer's collection of stories Yom Kippur in Amsterdam, was published in 2009.
 Of Yom Kippur in Amsterdam Leah Strauss wrote in Booklist: "This intricate, thoughtful collection explores the inexorable complexities of relationships and religion…Shrayer's eight delicate stories trace his characters' diverse struggles against the limits of tradition and culture."

 Shrayer's literary exploration of the lives of Russian immigrants continued with his book A Russian Immigrant: Three Novellas.
 With A Russian Immigrant, Shrayer reaffirms his commitment to writing about the lives of Russian (Soviet) Jews abroad.
 In the words of Debra Lawless, "Shrayer poses many profound questions about what it means to be an immigrant carrying 'the baggage of memory' in his new book A Russian Immigrant: Three Novellas."

 In 2020 Shrayer, initially in response to the election-year politics, and later to COVID-19, Shrayer wrote a series of poems in English, which appeared as a book, Of Politics and Pandemics: Songs of a Russian Immigrant.
 The voice of the book stems in part from the voice of Shrayer's A Russian Immigrant: Three Novellas.
 Critic and Reed College Professor Marat Grinberg wrote of Shrayer's poetry collection: "'A Russian Immigrant' writing in English because it is 'a survival instinct,' since his 'audience is here,' both offers his American readers a rich lesson in Russian poetry and reminds them that traditional form does not preclude inventiveness and boldness of opinions."
+Since 2020, Shrayer's poetic output in English has increased, resulting in publications in periodicals and in the publication, in 2024, fo his second English-language collection, Kindred.
+According to the publisher, Finishing Line Press, Shrayer's Kinship "weaves together some of the principal themes in modern Jewish history: ancestry in Eastern Europe, the Shoah, antisemitism, exile, displacement and immigration, Zionism and Israel."
+Poet and translator Boris Dralyuk said about Kinship: “Maxim D. Shrayer‘s new collection radiates the sad airy warmth of a home lost but never forgotten.
+There is a gentle, inviting glow to the poems, though the light they shed often lands on tragedy.
+With Kinship, Shrayer has expanded his place in the pantheon of émigré poets.”

+According to Shrayer, the onset of the COVID-19 pandemic and the isolation led to the creation of his literary memoir Immigrant Baggage: Morticians, Purloined Diaries, and Other Theatrics of Exile (2023), which he had completed prior to Russia's invasion of Ukraine in February 2022.
+Critic and Stanley Kubrick biographer David Mikics described Immigrant Baggage as a compact, pang-filled, hilarious marvel," whereas the writer David Samuels (writer), literary editor of Tablet (magazine), where sections of the book originally appeared, wrote that "Shrayer has the sharp humor of a Russian literary outsider, the longings of a Jewish emigre, and the artistic discipline to examine his experiences without sentiment or shtick.
+Nabokov would have read this book with pleasure."